A geometric one-fluid model of superfluid helium-4: Existing models of and theoretical approaches to superfluid Helium 4

 \subsection{Quantum Turbulence}

-Instead of solving the GP equation, one can also assume that $\nabla\cdot\vv_s=0$ and obtain superfluid velocity from the vortex filaments by the Biot-Savart formula \cite{haenninen14},
+Instead of solving the GP equation, one can also assume that $\nabla\cdot\vv^s=0$ and obtain superfluid velocity from the vortex filaments by the Biot-Savart formula \cite{haenninen14},

-where $\mathbf s$ describes the tangent vector of a quantum vortex \cite{HänninenBaggaley14} and $\kappa$ is a quantum of circulation.
+where $\mathbf s$ describes the position vector along a quantized vortex \cite{HänninenBaggaley14} and $\kappa$ is a quantum of circulation.
 This is the basis of the vortex filament method \cite{VFM}.
 The vortex filament method can be then coupled with hydrodynamic equations for the normal velocity, providing mutual coupling \cite{galantucci2020}.
 The vortex-filament method is, however, still quite computationally expensive for macroscopic systems.
-Moreover, it assumes that $\vv_s$ is divergence free.
+Moreover, it assumes that $\vv^s$ is divergence free.
 Therefore, we aim at hydrodynamic approaches toward the dynamics of He II, briefly recalled in the following section.